Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Estimate Hitting time by Hitting Probability

 Then we get Inequality \eqref{equ:LinearLowerBound2}.

 2) The proof is similar to the first part. \end{IEEEproof}

 The above theorems provide an explanation of the linear bound coefficients.
-The hitting probability $ h_{{\scriptscriptstyle\min}}(X_{k},S_\ell) $ is a lower bound coefficient, and $ h_{{\scriptscriptstyle\max}}(X_{k},S_\ell) $ is an upper bound coefficient.
-Any $ c_{k,\ell} \le h_{{\scriptscriptstyle\min}}(X_{k},S_\ell)$ is a lower bound coefficient, while any $ c_{k,\ell} \ge h_{{\scriptscriptstyle\max}}(X_{k},S_\ell)$ an upper bound coefficient.
+The hitting probability $ h^{{\scriptscriptstyle\min}}_{S_k,S_\ell}$ is a lower bound coefficient, and $ h^{{\scriptscriptstyle\max}}_{S_{k},S_\ell} $ is an upper bound coefficient.
+Any $ c_{k,\ell} \le h^{{\scriptscriptstyle\min}}_{S_{k},S_\ell}$ is a lower bound coefficient, while any $ c_{k,\ell} \ge h^{{\scriptscriptstyle\max}}_{S_{k},S_\ell}$ an upper bound coefficient.
 Since $ h(X_{k},S_k) =1$, the coefficient $c_{k,k}$ is always assigned to $1$.

-The terms viscosity \cite{sudholt2012new}, visit probability \cite{doerr2024lower}, and coefficient \cite{he2023drift} fundamentally study the same subject: the probability of visiting fitness levels.
+The terms viscosity \cite{sudholt2012new}, visit probability \cite{doerr2024lower}, and coefficient \cite{he2023drift} fundamentally study the same subject: the probability of visiting a fitness level.
 Their distinctions can be characterized as viscosity for Type-\(c\) time bounds, visit probability for Type-\(c_{\ell}\) bounds, and coefficient for Type-\(c_{k,\ell}\) bounds.
-Hitting probability is adopted in the paper because it is a standard term used in Markov chains \cite{norris1998markov}.
+We use the term hitting probability as it aligns with the standard terminology found in the textbook \cite{norris1998markov}.